anushibin007/bits-wilp-2022-2024/README.md

 # Details
 Each Semester has the following details:
-1. YouTube Playlist Links for Contact Sessions
+1. YouTube Playlist Links for Contact Sessions (Private Mode)
 2. WhatsApp Group Links

 # Semesters